fMeow/maybe-async-rs/README.md

 - `async_impl`

-    An async implementation shoule simply disappear when we want sync version.
+    An async implementation should on compile on async implementation and must     simply disappear when we want sync version.

     To avoid having "Send" and "Sync" bounds placed on the async trait methods, invoke the maybe_async macro as #[async_impl(?Send)].

 - `test`

-    Handy macro to unify async and sync unit test code.
+    Handy macro to unify async and sync **unit and e2e test** code.

     You can specify the condition to compile to sync test code and also the conditions to compile to async test code with given test